Mehmet (Matt) Kerem Turkcan

 News

 • September 5, 2023: In Fall 2023, I will be teaching the course "ECBM E4040: Neural Networks and Deep Learning" at Columbia University!
 Link: Columbia Course Directory!
-Course description is now available at here.
+Course description is now available here.

 • June 15, 2023: In Summer 2023, I will be managing the research projects taking place in Kostic lab at Columbia University!
 Our 9-student team will focus on AI research for reimagining New York as a smart city.

 • January 17, 2023: In Spring 2023, I will be teaching the course "EECS E6691: Advanced Deep Learning" at Columbia University!
 Link: Columbia Course Directory!
-Course description is now available at here.
+Course description is now available here.

 • November 9, 2022: My poster, "Design and Simulation of Spiking Programmable Neural Computers" has been accepted to SNUFA 2022!
 The poster is now available here.

-• January 28, 2022: Our abstract ""A circuit library for exploring the functional logic of massive feedback loops in Drosophila brain" has been accepted to Cosyne 2022!
+• January 28, 2022: Our abstract "A circuit library for exploring the functional logic of massive feedback loops in Drosophila brain" has been accepted to Cosyne 2022!

 • January 11, 2022: We have updated the preprint of our newest paper "A Programmable Ontology Encompassing the Functional Logic of the Drosophila Brain"!
 This latest version is now available at bioRxiv.